laice/goontube-genie/README.md

 * Management of individual playlist entries
 * Gathering title data from api's so you dont have to remember vids by their shortcodes
 * Automatic gathering relevant links from video sites, removing need for copy/paste
+* imgur integration for easily saving and adding gifs and images to chat, with optional support for automatic viewing them inline in chat (like extended emotes)
 * Other stuff I'm not remembering now

 # :twerk: